Creators & Makers of inspiring office, hospitality, retail and commercial interiors

 It’s important to work with a team of professionals with experience in heritage building fit-outs to ensure the project is completed successfully, while preserving the building’s heritage values.

-Designing for heritage spaces requires a sensitive approach that considers the cultural, historical, and architectural significance of the site.
+Designing for a heritage restoration requires a sensitive approach that considers the cultural, historical, and architectural significance of the site.
 The design should be in harmony with the existing features and should preserve the integrity of the heritage space while also making it functional and accessible to modern audiences.
 This often involves incorporating contemporary design elements in a subtle manner, avoiding alterations to the original fabric of the building, and using materials that are in keeping with the historic style.
 Designers may also have to consider specific regulations and guidelines for heritage sites.

 Planning permission is usually submitted by Listed Building Architects or Designers and dealt with by local government planning departments or planning authorities.
 These organisations are responsible for making decisions on the applications for development, including deciding whether planning permission should be granted or not, and enforcing planning regulations in their respective jurisdictions.